SantiRodas/house-sales-analytics/README.md

 # House Sales Analytics (HSA)
 Functional program in C# that allows to read a dataset from Kaggle about the [houses sold in King County, USA.](https://www.kaggle.com/harlfoxem/housesalesprediction)
 Reading this data, the system analyze the information by means of autonomous learning, classifying or predicting the price range of a property.

+## Iterations

   * ### Iteration 1:
     * Available features:
       * Data Viewer with filtering, sorting and paging
       * Charts reports based on the filtered data

 ## Program Requirements
 * C# (.NET Framework 4.7.2)
 * Visual Studio